 “Dalata Hotel Group plc.” hotel operator of Maldron Hotels.
 Dalata Hotel Group operates properties including: Maldron Hotels, Clayton Hotels, Belvedere Hotel, The Samuel Hotel, Hotel 7 and the Gibson Hotel.

-Maldron Hotels and Dalata Hotel Group plc. having its registered office: 4th Floor, Burton Court, Burton Hall Drive, Sandyford, Dublin 18, Ireland with registered number: 534888.
+Maldron Hotels and Dalata Hotel Group plc. having its registered office: 3 Arkle Rd, Sandyford Business Park, Dublin, D18 T6T7, Ireland with registered number: 534888.

 We fully respect your right to privacy, any personal information, which you volunteer to Maldron Hotels and Dalata Hotel Group plc. will be treated with the highest standards of security and confidentiality.